IIIristraM/sagun/README.md

 }
 ```

-To make service initialized you should invoke `useService` in the root of components subtree where this service required, for example in a page root component
+To make service initialized you should invoke `useService` in the root of components subtree, where this service required, for example in a page root component

 ```tsx
 import { useDI, useService, Operation } from '@iiiristram/sagun';